 - We make B2B and B2C e-commerce easy

 With Sana, there’s only one database — your ERP.
 This simplifies the process of setting up and running the system, as well as maintaining it.
 When you have a single hub for all of your activities, you spend less money, time and effort on ensuring everything’s going smoothly.

 With an integrated e-commerce solution, your customers will have access to all the information stored in their order histories as well as the ERP system.
 The possibilities for this are endless.
 Imagine how easy it is for you to help them make a repeat purchase, or predict their buying preference.
 It’s all so much easier and more efficient when you have a single source of truth: your ERP.

 Now that you’ve got the basics out of the way, you’re ready for the really good stuff!
-Download our Customer Experience white paper for more insights, or read our 2019 B2B Buying Process Report for a more comprehensive overview of the state of B2B buying behavior today.
+Download our Benefits of Integrated E-Commerce factsheet for more insights, or read our 2019 B2B Buying Process Report for a more comprehensive overview of the state of B2B buying behavior today.